lightsparkdev/js-sdk/.changeset/itchy-olives-care.md

 "@lightsparkdev/wallet-sdk": patch
 ---

 Remove signing key requirement for createBitcoinFundingAddress.
-It's not needed
+It is not needed.